psas/stm32/README_build.md

 # STM32 Firmware Development : Build notes

 # Makefile Notes

-## Top level Makefile - stm32/Makefile
+### Top level Makefile - stm32/Makefile

 This file contains a target 'get-deps' to install a gcc-arm toolchain to compile ARM executable code on x86 based OS machines.

-This is used for automated build testing.
+This is used for automated build testing and probably shouldn't be used to install the compiler on your personal machine.

 ### All Projects Makefile - stm32/projects/Makefile